fluid-cloudnative/fluid/docs/en/operation/pod_schedule_optimization.md

 1. Support K8s native scheduler, as well as Volcano, Yunikorn, etc. to achieve Pod data affinity scheduling
 2. Scheduling Pods to nodes with data caching capability first
+3. Scheduling Pods forcibly to nodes with data caching capability by specifying the Pod Label
-3. When Pods do not use data sets, they can avoid scheduling to nodes with cache as much as possible
+4. When Pods do not use data sets, they can avoid scheduling to nodes with cache as much as possible

 ## Prerequisites
 The version of k8s you are using needs to support admissionregistration.k8s.io/v1 (Kubernetes version > 1.16 )